• Thanksgiving Recipes

 Tips and Tricks

-• If you don’t have pumpkin pie spice you can mix together: To make your own combine 4 teaspoon ground cinnamon, 2 teaspoon ground ginger, 1 teaspoon ground cloves, and ½ teaspoon ground nutmeg.
+• If you don't have pumpkin pie spice, you can mix together: To make your own, combine 4 teaspoons ground cinnamon, 2 teaspoons ground ginger, 1 teaspoon ground cloves, and ยฝ teaspoon ground nutmeg.
 Then use the amount needed for this recipe!

 Nutrition